 At its most basic, E&O insurance covers:

 In my opinion, the legal defense is probably the most attractive reason for an agency to have E&O insurance.
-No matter how frivolous the lawsuit, your legal defense will be covered up to your policy limit until you're proven guilty.
-Some caveats where your legal defenses would not be covered: sexual misconduct, intentional acts, and criminal acts.
+No matter how frivolous the lawsuit, your legal defense will be covered to your limit (until/unless you're proven guilty).

 But alas, blanket statements don't really work for something as complicated as E&O insurance, especially when you consider each errors and omissions insurance provider writes their own policies.

 Beyond the base policy covering the things bullet-pointed above, some E&O policies may add some other protections to their base policy.
+Some things your travel agency insurance may include, but is not limited to:

 This will vary policy by policy.
 For the purposes of this article, we're focusing on the Errors & Omissions facet of your coverage.
 The big takeaway here is to read the policies carefully, they're not cookie-cutter.